The mandatory standard prescribes requirements for the design, construction and warning information for children’s toys containing magnets.

-The mandatory standard applies to toys containing children's magnets and children's toys that:
+The mandatory standard applies to toys that are supplied:

-- are supplied new and are designed or clearly intended for use in play by children under the age of 14 years
+- new and are designed or clearly intended for use in play by a child under 14 years of age

 The mandatory standard excludes: